NLJ2013/auth-service/README.md

 # Auth Service

 ## Description
-This is an auth service written in NestJS that provides JWT authentication and refresh token management. signup and signin are implemented with passport-local strategy and JWT authentication is implemented with passport-jwt strategy.
+This is a fully functional auth service covering most of the auth requirements written in NestJS that provides JWT authentication and refresh token management. signup and signin are implemented with passport-local strategy and JWT authentication is implemented with passport-jwt strategy.

 ## Features